bifferos/bb/projects/led_salvage/README.md

 I hope this readme is useful and helps you recycle old bulbs for your projects.
 It seems depending on the bulb, you may have more or less effort to take it apart.
+The internal current-limiting resistors in these parts do make them slightly more challenging - but not impossible - for home project use at low voltage.
 Also, if you are 100% committed to saving the environment or something, then bear in mind that all the compact bulbs are a dead loss in terms of ECO credentials.
-It's far more ecological to go for a bulkhead light that directs all the light down, and has a proper constant current circuit which you can easily open up and repair.
+It's far better to go for a bulkhead light that directs all the light down, and has a proper constant current circuit which you can easily open up and repair.
 These lights consume tiny amounts of power in comparison to the bulb format because all the light is sent in one direction and the diffuser spreads it around the room.
 They are, of course, not very nice to look at, and I'd